aeharding/sevenhills/src/become-a-licensed-skydiver.md

 ## The IAD Student Program

-We follow the [IAD student progression](../instructor-aided-deployment) for training students at Seven Hills (at Seven Hills, it's also called the ["solo" progression](../instructor-aided-deployment)).
+We follow the [IAD student progression](../instructor-aided-deployment) for training students (at Seven Hills, it's also called the ["solo" progression](../instructor-aided-deployment)).
 This is an "ease you into it" type of progression, meaning you start at lower altitudes while you practice deploying your parachute.
 Once you demonstrate that you can deploy your own parachute safely, then we work our way up to __10,000 feet__ where you will learn freefall maneuvers like __turns__, __flips__, __barrel-rolls__, and __formation skydiving__.

 ## The Jumps